CalciferZh/AMCParser/README.md

   motions = parse_amc(amc_path)
   frame_idx = 180
   joints['root'].set_motion(motions[180])
-  joints.draw()
+  joints['root'].draw()
 ```

 The data can be found from CMU MoCap dataset.

 ## Parser

 The asf/amc parsers are straightforward and easy to understand.
 The parsers are fully tested on the CMU MoCap dataset, but I don't expect it can work on other datasets without any modification.
-However, it won't be hard to extend it for more complicated asf/amc files.
+However, it won't be hard to extend it for more complicating asf/amc files.

 ## Visualization